 Today, we share with you all the ways to help your clients avoid a nasty infection, alongside all the symptoms to watch out for.

 From serious to minor signs, we will cover them all.
 We will also look at what treatment is like and cover the right time to seek help from a medical professional.

 What causes infected tattoos and how to prevent it from happening to your clients

 By far, the number one cause of infected tattoos today stems from one thing.
 Improper aftercare.

 I highly suggest and urge you to read our guide to Bloodborne pathogens and tattoo aftercare which you can follow step by step.

 General causes of tattoo Infections

 Old school habits and giving bad advice

 Let’s face it, not every single tattoo artist out there is going to be up to date with the latest information and procedures in tattoo aftercare.
-A lot of artists and studios (dare we call the Parlours?) are still stuck in their old school ways and have been giving out the same bad advice for years on end.
-Ultimately. most are simply tattoo artists, not medical professionals, and that’s fine, but there is no excuse for not completing mandatory and basic training for the benefit of your clients health.
+A lot of artists and studios (dare we call them Tattoo Parlours?) are still stuck in their old school ways and have been giving out the same bad advice for years on end.
+Ultimately. most are simply tattoo artists, not medical professionals, and that’s fine, but there is no excuse for not completing mandatory and basic Bloodborne Pathogens tattoo training for the benefit of your clients health.